vanderhoornm/android-MythTV-Leanfront/README.md

 If you use "Recently Viewed" to keep track of what you are watching, bear in mind it keeps the list locally on Android, so each Android TV device has its own list.
 There is a script to copy from one to another.

+This only works on debuggable builds.
+The release builds of leanfront not debuggable, so it will not work on those.

 There is a script acopy.sh in the extras directory of the git repository.
 This has be be copied to a Linux system.
 It needs adb installed on the Linux system. acopy.sh can be used to copy settings and databases from one android device (e.g. fire stick) to another.
 Since the "Recently watched" list is stored locally it is different on each android device.
 Also local bookmarks are different per device.
 You can copy these from one device to another.
 The prior values on the receiving device are lost.
 There is no merging of databases.

 Run acopy.sh to see a list of options.